microsoft/Data-and-AI-Platform/README.md

 # OVERVIEW #
 The Data & AI Platform repository offers a comprehensive suite of tools and resources for deploying and configuring essential Azure services.
 It orchestrates the creation of a modern enterprise data and AI estate, primed to power your AI applications and deliver rapid value.
-Hundreds of customers have utilized this platform to build a unified data and AI infrastructure, accelerating their digital transformation.
+Hundreds of customers have utilized this platform to build a unified data and AI infrastructure, accelerating their AI transformation.

 It includes:
 * Bicep templates and parameter files for each of the primary Data & AI Platform components.
 AVM bicep modules now being integrated!